 The Illusions book was truly my first insight into the law of attraction.
 It was the first time I really began to get excited and actually believe that we can have, be or do anything we want; we just have to give the right signal to the universe.
 Perhaps the hardest part might not be getting what you want, but figuring out what it is that you really want.
 That is to say, to become really clear in your mind about your desire!

 Around six years ago upon realizing a higher degree of financial wealth and moving to a much nicer house I sold my favorite collection of around two hundred books, many of which I'd read at least three times.
-The reason for this was threefold: first I'd decided to completely give up reading as I'd already done enough to last two or more lifetimes, second, I no longer needed to get information through books and third, I no longer get attached to anything, so keeping those books around would have been excess baggage.
+The reason for this was threefold: first I'd decided to completely give up reading as I'd already done enough to last two or more lifetimes, second, I no longer needed to get information through books and third, my self help success means no longer getting attached to anything, so keeping those books around would have been excess baggage.

 Here's to your happiness and well-being, always, in all ways

 Self help success insights explore the true meaning of success.
 Join me on the spiritual journey of my life, which reveals my definition of success!